-An important part of the process of developing the HOME-ARP Al-location Plan is citizen participation and input.
-All interested parties, including citizens, local officials, and agency represen-tatives are urged to attend the Public Hearings.
-Persons in need of special arrangements (translator, specific disabilities, etc.) should contact staff at least three (3) business days prior to the meeting date at 847.377.2150.
+An important part of the process is citizen participation and input.
+All interested parties are invited and urged to attend.
+All comments and questions will be considered.
+Persons in need of special arrangements (translator, specific disabilities, etc.) should contact staff prior to the meeting date at 847.377.2475.